philrawlings/netutil/README.md

 ## Features

-- [x] TCP Proxy
-- [ ] UDP Proxy
+- Proxy Server
-- [x] TCP Receiver
+- Echo Server
+- Receive Client

+## Echo Server

+Listens on a specified port and echoes all data to client.
+Allows multiple client connections.
+Currently only supports TCP, but future `-p` `--protocol` switch will allow the use of UDP.

+Example usage from command line: `netutil echo-server -b 0.0.0.0:6341 -w -f AsciiText`

+- `-b` = Bind to end point
+- `-w` = Write data to console
+- `-f` = Data format (`Binary` | `AsciiText` | `Utf8Text`) - for rendering in console.

-## TCP Proxy
+## Proxy Server

 Listens on a specified port and forwards data to destination address and vice-versa (bi-directional).
+Allows multiple client connections.
+Currently only supports TCP, but future `-p` `--protocol` switch will allow the use of UDP.

-Example usage from command line: `netutil proxy -b 0.0.0.0:6341 -c 127.0.0.1:6340 -w -f AsciiText`
+Example usage from command line: `netutil proxy-server -b 0.0.0.0:6341 -c 127.0.0.1:6340 -w -f AsciiText`

 - `-b` = Bind to end point
 - `-c` = Connect to end point
 - `-w` = Write data to console
 - `-f` = Data format (`Binary` | `AsciiText` | `Utf8Text`) - for rendering in console.

-## TCP Receiver
+## Client Receive

+Receives data from a server.
+Currently only supports TCP, but future `-p` `--protocol` switch will allow the use of UDP.

-Example usage from command line: `netutil receive -c 127.0.0.1:6340 -w -f AsciiText`
+Example usage from command line: `netutil receive-client -c 127.0.0.1:6340 -w -f AsciiText`

 - `-c` = Connect to end point
 - `-w` = Write data to console